onap/policy-parent/docs/clamp/acm/design-impl/participants/participant-intermediary.rst

 ---------------------------------------------------------
 - A participant sends AUTOMATIONCOMPOSITION_STATECHANGE_ACK message in response to a AUTOMATIONCOMPOSITION_STATECHANGE message.
 - For each AC-elements moved to the ordered state as indicated by the AUTOMATIONCOMPOSITION_STATECHANGE
-- AutomationCompositionStateChangeAckListener in AC-runtime collects the messages from Message Broker
+- AutomationCompositionStateChangeAckListener in ACM-runtime collects the messages from Message Broker
 - It checks the deployStatus/lockStatus of all automation composition elements
 - It updates the AC-instance in DB accordingly